jaruserickson/naruto-cv/README.md

  - Some characters look really similar (e.g. Minato Namikaze, Naruto Uzumaki, Boruto Uzumaki)
  - Some characters wear their headbands in odd ways (e.g. Sakura Haruno)
  - Some characters largely change in appearance throughout the show
+ - Some characters have un-unique faces (e.g. Yamato, Shino Aburame), this can increase the chance of mis-identification.
+ - Modern CNNs for multiple object detection are really complex
+ - Data input/output is a challenge given the custom dataset

 ### Notes
 #### Dataset